 Restart your computer and run a Computer scan.

 If you receive this notification while scanning your system, follow the steps below:

 Restart your computer in normal mode.

-This message usually appears as a result of a conflict between a router and the Personal firewall in ESET Smart Security.
-To resolve this issue, see the article below:
+This message usually appears due to a conflict between a router and the Personal firewall in ESET Smart Security Premium.

-Archives (such as .zip or .rar) combine multiple files into one compressed file.
-ESET products do not delete archives because an archive file that is identified as infected can contain clean files as well as infected ones.
+.rar) combine multiple files into one compressed file.
+ESET products do not delete archives because an archive file identified as infected may contain clean and infected files.
 If your ESET product has detected an infected file within an archive, you have two options:

 Locate the message with the virus according to the sender, date of sending, subject, etc.

 Delete the infected message (click here for guidelines on submitting samples to ESET).